Freddehh/react-deploy/README.md

 to be refreshed every 24hours)

 To build the site we chose React over Angular and Vue, because of our research which implied that React is the most popular framework.
+In Stack Overflow's 2020 developer research, React made it to second place after regular J-query of what most people use. https://insights.stackoverflow.com/survey/2020#technology-web-frameworks-all-respondents2
 Because of this it was easy for us to find lots of documentation and find answers online.

 Before you can run our program, you need to run 2 'npm install'
 1: npm install http-proxy-middleware --save